What are clinical trials?

 Each clinical trial offers potential benefits, and it can include certain potential risks.
 Clinical trials have some things in common, though.
 For the most part, clinical trial benefits include access to new drugs and treatments before they are widely available, close monitoring of your healthcare and any side effects, the chance for you to play a more proactive role in your own healthcare, and the opportunity to make a valuable contribution to cancer research.
 Potential risks may include the possibility that the new drugs and procedures have side effects that are not known to clinicians and/or that the new treatments are less effective than current approaches.

-All UCCCC clinical trials are conducted according to strict scientific and ethical principles.
+All of our clinical trials are conducted according to strict scientific and ethical principles.
 Each trial is carefully designed to show how a particular anti-cancer treatment will affect the people who choose to participate.
 Before they are allowed to begin, all trials are closely reviewed by independent investigators, who ensure that the trials are scientifically sound and that they protect the safety of those who participate.
 Such reviews are required for all trials whether they are funded by the government, the institution or a pharmaceutical company.
-At the UCCCC, clinical trials are carefully examined by members of its Institutional Review Board (IRB), which focuses on patient safety, and the UCCCC's Protocol Review and Monitoring System (PRMS), which focuses on the science by asking, for example, whether the study is designed well and if the results will tell us something important.
+University of Chicago Medicine Comprehensive Cancer Center clinical trials are carefully examined by members of its Institutional Review Board (IRB), which focuses on patient safety, and our Protocol Review and Monitoring System (PRMS), which focuses on the science by asking, for example, whether the study is designed well and if the results will tell us something important.
 Either the IRB or PRMS can stop a trial early if it is determined that a new treatment is not effective or if significant safety concerns arise.